Incorporate these habits into your routine and see how your results at the gym increase

-A bit like consistency, but not quite.
+A little like consistency, but not quite.

 If transforming your body is your second or third priority (probably the first is work), you should treat it as such.

-It's important to be surrounded by the right people.
+It is important to be surrounded by the right people.

 People you can learn from, people who have already taken the path you are taking, people with the same goal (and dedication) as you.